 In St Columba’s underground cell on Hinba, old Gaelic for Isle of the Sea, inspired by Columba’s spiritual elder, Enda of Ireland, it was still possible to pray in the heart, pray in timeless light, lucid and luminous, unveiling primordial glory in the spontaneous immediacy of unconditioned grace.
 On retreat there in June 1974, this underground cell became a place of grace where wisdom was creative in her translucent energy.
-Wisdom visited with the gentle energy of an a wondrous completeness, permeating heart and mind, securing inklings of a realm that the tradition calls the Kingdom of God.
-Everything comes from God through wisdom, and everything returns to God through her glory.
-She leaves nothing out, so can be trusted in her loving embrace, as witnessed on Hinba, Isle of the Sea.
+Wisdom visited with the gentle energy of a wondrous completeness, permeating heart and mind, securing inklings of a realm that the tradition calls the Kingdom of God.
+Everything comes from God through wisdom, and everything returns to God through glory.
+Wisdom leaves nothing outside, so can be trusted in her loving embrace, as witnessed on Hinba, Isle of the Sea.

 Wisdom is not something created, neither is she nothing at all, but as uncreated light embraces all that arises, shepherding home all who are lost.
 She never strays from the realm of radiant Trinity, which mediates blessing to all.
 Her indeterminate glory has invincible power without imposing on the freedom of all who choose to work with her.
 She mothers prophets, priests and kings in order to wed them as the bride of Christ in each and all.
 She transfigures them in the translucent glory of Christ crucified so that they share in his resurrection, ascension and glorification.
 She nourished Columba and his mother Queen Eithne, here, where her gravestone resides and the pulpit rock still remembers the monks who inhabited twin beehive cells nearby.